spotDL/spotify-downloader/README.md

 My first GitHub Repository (sorry for any mistakes)

-This python script allows downloading songs from youtube by just entering the name of the song and the artist in mp3 extension.
+This python script allows downloading songs instantly by just entering the name of the song and the artist.

 # Dependencies: